michaelisip/ADD-3/README.md

 # **ADD-3 !**

-> A simple game written on swift 3 and Xcode 8, the basically is basically requires the player to think fast under pressure as the randomly generated 4-digit number on the screen is replaced every 3 seconds
+> A simple game written on swift 3 and Xcode 8, the player needs to think fast under pressure as the randomly generated 4-digit number on the screen is replaced every 3 seconds

 > **TECHNOLOGY**
-* Swift
+* Swift 3
+* Xcode 8

 ## **PAGES**